 If you have booked through Globus, then you will be happy to hear that your accommodation will be fully sorted for you.
 That is a good thing, because while there are many hotels in Paris, they are also often fully booked, particularly in June, July and October.
 Those are the months that there are major fashion shows and the world literally flocks to the French capital city.

 You will be able to sign up to a Globus itinerary while you are there.
 However, if you want to do things by yourself, then some of the following will certainly entertain you:

 - A trip to the top of the Eiffel Tower, if you dare.
 By climbing the stairs if you are fit enough!

 - Les Catacombes, the underground tunnels and burial grounds, where you can see real human bones and skulls.

-- The with the tomb of the unknown soldier underneath it.
-Do be weary of crossing the roundabout on foot though!
+- With the tomb of the unknown soldier underneath it.
+Do be wary of crossing the roundabout on foot though!